Mulberry Charlotte Russe

 - Allow at least 2m / 6ft for the plant to grow.

-- It is best planted spring or autumn time when soil is warm but there is
+- It is best planted in spring or early autumn time when soil is warm but there is

 sufficient natural rainfall to avoid the need for watering.

 - Dig a hole twice the width of the rootball.
 Sprinkle in a handful of